nathancurtis7/HomeLab/Simulated Attacks & Detection/LoLBin Ingress Tool Transfer, Technique T1105/README.md

 ## Summary

 Utilising certutil.exe, I created a LoLBin (living off the land binary) Ingress Tool Transfer within my isolated home lab environment.
-Adversaries routinely abuse tools like CertUtil as they are legit Microsoft tools and are trusted by the OS and bypass allow lists.
+Adversaries routinely abuse tools like CertUtil as they are legit Microsoft tools, are trusted by the OS and bypass allow lists.
 To ensure this payload was delivered successfully, I disabled MS defender real time protection on the 'Victim' device to emulate threat actor actions after gaining initial access and prevent defender from blocking the payload retrieval.

 ## Payload Staging and Delivery